 Police continued to search the area and eventually some seventy feet away they found the head of the second corpse.
 The investigators on the scene also discovered the pairs genitals and some items of clothing that were covered in blood.
 A torch, pieces of rope and a bucket containing a mixture of car oil and blood were also found.

 The deputy coroner Wilson Chamberlain performed the autopsies.
-Victim 1 had already been identified as Edward Andrassy with the use of his fingerprints by the time of the autopsy.
+Victim 1 had already been identified as Edward Andrassy.
+This was thanks to his fingerprints been on record and checked by the time of the autopsy.
 Andrassy was 29 years old, 5 ft 11 and weighed 150 pounds.

 Chamberlain stated the deceased had been dead two to three days.
-The head had been severed by a knife, used with a great amount of strength and force but also with precision.
+The head had been severed by a knife.
+The knife had been used with a great amount of strength and force but also with precision.
 The coroner also noted that the heart was virtually bloodless.

-Chamberlain was in no doubt that the cause of Edward Andrassy’s death was decapitation with a sharp instrument, extremely rare as a form of death, most decapitations are done post-death after been killed in some other manner such as strangulation.
+Chamberlain was in no doubt that the cause of Edward Andrassy’s death was decapitation with a sharp instrument.
+This was extremely rare as a form of death.
+Most decapitations are done post-death after been killed in some other manner such as strangulation.

 The second victim had remained unidentified.
 Unfortunately for police the amount of decomposition on the deceased made it impossible to recover any usable fingerprints.
 The victim was 5 ft 6 and 165 pounds and Chamberlain estimated he was between 40 and 45 years old.
 Chamberlain again declared the cause of death as decapitation with a sharp instrument.

 In 1938 W.H Hay stated that in his opinion the body had been covered in oil and set on fire.
-However, the fire was not enough to burn the skin and merely scorched it thus the skins leathery and reddish appearance.
+However, the fire was not enough to burn the skin.
+It had merely scorched it thus the skins leathery and reddish appearance.
 Hay also stated that he believed the deceased had been killed some three to four weeks prior to its discovery.

 Police started to look into the life of Edward Andrassy in the hope of finding the killer.
-Andrassy was well known to police and had numerous arrest on his record usually down to drunken brawling but he was far from a master criminal.
+Andrassy was well known to police.
+He had numerous arrest on his record.
+These were usually the result of drunken brawling but he was far from a master criminal.

 Andrassy also had something of a reputation as a ladies man.
-The family of Andrassy told officers that two weeks earlier a man had come to the family home and told Edward in no uncertain terms that if he didn’t leave his wife alone he would kill him.
+The family of Andrassy told officers that two weeks earlier a man had come to the family home.
+The man told Edward in no uncertain terms that if he didn’t leave his wife alone he would kill him.
 Unfortunately, the family could give little else to help find this man and he was never traced.

 Edwards sister Edna also told police Edward had been worried and frightened prior to his death.
 She said weeks earlier he had gotten into an argument with an Italian and stabbed him.
 Because of this act, Edward feared that he had made himself a target for a revenge attack.
-Police looked into this lead but they found no record of any such incident and as the sister didn’t have a name for the man her brother had allegedly stabbed it became another dead end.
+Police looked into this lead.
+They found no record of any such incident.
+As the sister didn’t have a name for the man her brother had allegedly stabbed it became another dead end.

 Despite the best efforts of the police, they were unable to identify the second body found on that September morning.
 Raymond Stedronsky and Edward Faulkenberg were both strongly looked at as possible identities but both ruled out.
 Any leads to tie him to an associate of Edward Andrassy went nowhere or were quickly ruled out too.